An Overview of Numeristics and Equipoint Analysis

 real numbers

-Figures 1 and 2 show how real number $r$ at position $L$ uniquely maps to some point $S$ on the circle, and the infinite element $\8$ maps to the point $P$ at the top of the circle.
+Figures 1 and 2 show how a real number $r$ at position $L$ uniquely maps to some point $S$ on the circle, and the infinite element $\8$ maps to the point $C$ at the top of the circle.

 All numeric operations are thus well defined.
 This includes infinite sums, which are not defined as limits but as sums with an actual infinite number of terms.